garyGitgit/garyGitgit.github.io/_projects/(16) sw infra.md

 <br/>

 <p>
-The projects are related to software management, <b>CI/CD and configuration management automation</b> in S.LSI Division, Samsung Electronics.
+The projects were related to software management, <b>CI/CD and configuration management automation</b> in S.LSI Division, Samsung Electronics.
 To acheive the goal, I set up <b>Github and Jenkins</b> for team members and Python virtual environment with <b>Anaconda</b>.
 </p>

 <br/>